cheerbotme/jsonState/README.md

 # jsonState.sol
 Keep the network JSON, with a state-focus.

-Object state-changer on line 254.
+Object state-changer on line 254 in jsonState.sol file.

 ## UX